 Note.
-If a geometric line attribute has previously been assigned to a series of lines as a single assignment by using the 'Consider selection as a single assignment' option, that assignment will have to be de-assigned from any lines prior to re-assigning a different geometric line attribute.
+Geometric line attributes that have previously been assigned to a series of lines as a single assignment by using the 'Consider selection as a single assignment' option (as done earlier in this example), will need to be de-assigned from any lines prior to re-assigning a different geometric line attribute.